equidistantLexicographer/YAP1947/8-TABLE OF CONTENTS.md

 	&emsp; &emsp; Accent<br>
 	&emsp; &emsp; Clarifications

-TIT.
+CHAP.
 VI.
 THE “CONTRACTION MARK”<br>
 	&emsp; &emsp; Two threats<br>
 	&emsp; &emsp; Concurring reasons<br>
 	&emsp; &emsp; Responses<br>
 	&emsp; &emsp; Gullas’ error<br>
 	&emsp; &emsp; Dissenting reasons

-TIT.
+CHAP.
 VII.
 THE RULE AS TO “UO”

-TIT.
+CHAP.
 VIII.
 SUBDIVIDING OUR LEXICON<br>
 	&emsp; &emsp; How it is to be subdivided<br>
 	&emsp; &emsp; How many parts<br>
 	&emsp; &emsp; The neatness of this subdivision

-TIT.
+CHAP.
 IX.
 THE NOUN-SUBSTIUTIVES<br>
 	&emsp; &emsp; Not contrary to the new subdivision<br>
 	&emsp; &emsp; Their meaning<br>
 	&emsp; &emsp; How many cases are there in Bisaya

-TIT.
+CHAP.
 X. THE ATTRIBUTIVES<br>
 	&emsp; &emsp; Actual traits<br>
 	&emsp; &emsp; Tenses of our verbs<br>
 	&emsp; &emsp; Table<br>